jdani/aiven-workhome/README.md

 ## Prerequisites
 1. kafka running and auto-create topic enabled
 1. Customize config files, particulary kafka and postgres config
 1. Note there is a common folder containing a bunch of files.
 These are the common modules for both, producer and consumer.
-It is needed to, after creating the virtualenv, add it to the PYTHONPATH by running `add2virtualenv common`.
+It is needed to, after creating the virtualenv, add it to the PYTHONPATH by running `add2virtualenv $PROJECT_ROOT_PATH`.

 ## What to improve
 1. feature to define mandatory config vars and type/casting